Australia accuses Iran of organizing antisemitic attacks and expels ambassador

 “Iran started the first of those,” Burgess said.

-A previous version of this story incorrectly reported that Albanese accused Iran of directing an attack on a Melbourne mosque.
-It was a Melbourne synagogue.
+Previous versions of this story incorrectly reported that Albanese accused Iran of directing an attack on a Melbourne mosque rather than a Melbourne synagogue, and incorrectly spelled the name of that synagogue.
+It was the Adass Israel Synagogue.

 Jon Gambrell in Dubai, United Arab Emirates, and Charlotte Graham McLay in Wellington, New Zealand contributed to this report.